 - L1 Visa – this visa is suitable for Canadians who wish to expand their existing business by opening a new subsidiary, affiliate or a branch in the United States while maintaining the activities of their business in Canada or abroad.
 The L1 visa allows a Canadian company to send an executive, manager or a specialized knowledge employee to the United States for the purpose of setting up a new U.S. office or in order to join an already existing US office.
 The advantage of L1 visa is that Canadian citizens who do business in USA can apply directly at the port of entry (airport or land border crossing with the US).
 For more detail visit our L1 visa requirements page.

-- EB-5 – allows a foreign investor together with their spouse and children to receive permanent residency (green card) in the United States in exchange for making a minimum investment into a U.S. commercial enterprise or Regional Center project.
-The minimum investment currently stands at $1.05 million or $800,000, if made in a rural area or an area with high unemployment.
+- EB-5 Immigrant Investor Program – allows a foreign investor together with their spouse and children to receive permanent residency (green card) in the United States in exchange for making a minimum investment into a U.S. commercial enterprise or Regional Center project.
+The minimum investment currently stands at $1,050,000 or $800,000, if made in a rural area or an area with high unemployment.
 In addition, the investment has to create 10 full-time jobs in the US.
 The downside of EB-5 is that it is a lengthy process and requires a large amount of capital.
 For more information visit the EB5 page.

 While Canadian investors and entrepreneurs have to follow US immigration law, just as everybody else, Canadian citizens can do business in USA and they do have some advantages such as being able to apply for L1 visa directly at a port of entry or having treaties which allow Canadians to obtain E1 or E2 visas.
 Canadian businesses also enjoy the benefits of the United States-Mexico-Canada Agreement (formerly NAFTA) which reduces many tariffs and promotes fair trade relations.